scrapinghub/splash/docs/api.rst

 .. note::

-    If you want to stop downloading images check :ref:`'images' <arg-images>` GET parameter.
+    If you want to stop downloading images check :ref:`'images' <arg-images>` parameter.
 It doesn't require URL-based filters to work, and it can filter images that are hard to detect using URL-based patterns.

 .. warning::